Mahyar Alizadeh: The Hermit (Pardeh-neshin), TV series

 The Hermit is Mahyar Alizadeh's second experience in music composition for film.
 The director of this series is Behrouz Shoeibi and its theme music is sung by Alireza Ghorbani.

 Saffron, TV series

 The series Saffron with the directorship of Hamed Mohammadi was broadcast by the IRIB TV1 in Norouz, 2016 / 1395 SH.
 Actors such as Mahdi Hashemi, Narges Mohammadi and Setareh Eskandari played in this series.
 The film score for this series was composed by Mahyar Alizadeh.

 Theme music for TV programs

 Sakene Tabaghe ye Vasat, film

-The track "Bigharar" from the album Harigh-e Khazan was chosen as the music for the end credits of the film Sakene Tabaghe ye Vasat directed by Shahab Hosseini.
+The track "Bigharar" from the album Harigh-e Khazan was chosen as the music for the end credits of the film Sakene Tabaghe ye Vasat (Resident of the Middle Floor) directed by Shahab Hosseini.

 Dorehami

 This program is a performance-based show which is made up of various items including talk show, stand-up comedy, etc. The music composition for the theme song of this program is done by Mahyar Alizadeh, and the singing is done by Mehran Modiri.